 If you are suffering from PTSD, you may be feeling as though you will never find relief from the symptoms that are causing you so much anguish.
 You may find that many different areas of your life have been negatively affected.
 You may experience difficulty concentrating as your thoughts seem to be clouded by memories of the traumatic event.
 You may have difficulty interacting socially because you feel isolated from those who have not experienced trauma.
 You may even find it difficult to leave your home as you feel overwhelmed by fear about the possibility that something negative will occur, or feel anxiety about experiencing a flashback of the event.
 But life does not have to be this way.
 With proper treatment, you can overcome your symptoms and regain control over your life.

-An inpatient treatment program can be extremely beneficial in helping to treat individuals suffering from posttraumatic stress disorder.
-These programs provide a safe and nurturing environment where people can receive instant support when experiencing flashbacks, having nightmares, or experiencing intrusive thoughts and memories of their traumas.
-By entering an inpatient program, individuals are also able to step away from the stresses of their everyday lives where they have to fight through their symptoms and instead focus solely on getting well.
+An inpatient treatment center can be extremely beneficial in helping to treat individuals suffering from posttraumatic stress disorder.
+These clinics provide a safe and nurturing environment where people can receive instant support when experiencing flashbacks, having nightmares, or experiencing intrusive thoughts and memories of their traumas.
+By entering an inpatient center, individuals are also able to step away from the stresses of their everyday lives where they have to fight through their symptoms and instead focus solely on getting well.
 Additionally, there are likely to be other individuals who are experiencing similar struggles who can offer support as well.
-These programs can help rebuild the sense of safety that was stolen by the experience of going through a traumatic event.
+These clinics can help rebuild the sense of safety that was stolen by the experience of going through a traumatic event.

 Types of Treatment Offered at Red River